rapidfort/community-images/CONTRIBUTING.md

 ### PR Approval and Release Process

 1. Changes are automatically linted and tested using Github actions.
-1. Changes are manually reviewed by Plenum team members.
+1. Changes are manually reviewed by community-images team members.
 1. When the PR passes all tests, the PR is merged by the reviewer(s) in the GitHub `master` branch.
 1. Then our CI/CD system is going to push the image to the Rapidfort Dockerhub registry.